-When your child is placed into foster care, the Department of Human Services (DHS), Community Umbrella Agency (CUA), or healthcare provider may refer your child to CHOP’s Fostering Health Program (FHP).
-You will get a call from the FHP’s care coordinator to introduce the program and schedule a time for the initial evaluation at CHOP’s Main Campus.
+If you are a parent and your child in foster care needs an appointment, call 267-426-0982 to discuss with our care coordinator; you do not need a referral.
+If your child was referred to our program by the Department of Human Services (DHS), Community Umbrella Agency (CUA), or healthcare provider, you will get a call from the FHP’s care coordinator to introduce the program and schedule a time for the initial evaluation.

-In advance of the appointment, our care coordinator will work with your foster child’s DHS case worker and any prior providers to gather all medical records and relevant background information.
+In advance of the appointment, our care coordinator will work with your child welfare professionals and any prior providers to gather prior medical records and relevant background information.
 Identifying missed immunizations or previously diagnosed medical conditions is an important step towards helping us generate an accurate health picture to guide coordination of care moving forward.

 During your appointment, you should be prepared to discuss any questions you have about: